At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: State-dependent branching processes with migration

-Processes $Z_n$ and $Y_n$ are formally different.
-But it is intuitively clear that the difference between their definitions should have no ifluence on the asymptotic behaviour.
-And in the case of identically distributed $\zeta(k)$ and nonpositive $\eta$ one can transfer asymptotics for one process into coressponding asymtotics for another one.
+The processes $\{Z_n\}$ and $\{Y_n\}$---defined in \eqref{BP1} and \eqref{BP2} respectively---are formally different.
+But it is intuitively clear that the difference in their definitions should have no influence on their asymptotic behaviour.
+Let us show how, in the case of identically distributed $\zeta(k)$ and non-positive $\eta$, one can transfer asymptotics for one process into corresponding asymtotics for another one.
 Indeed, if we define